JavaScript Roadmap — Day 5: Undefined, Null, and typeof

 Task 3 — Hard: The Crash Prevention Challenge

-You have this object: let user = null.
+You have let user = null.
 Try to access user.address.city — it will crash.
-Now fix it using optional chaining ?. so it returns undefined instead of crashing.
-Then use ?? to show "City unknown" as the fallback.
+Fix it using optional chaining ?. so it returns undefined instead.
+Then use ?? to show "City unknown" as fallback.
 This exact pattern is used in every real application.

 Next Lesson